-‘Teen Mom’ Kailyn Lowry Wows In Skintight Blacks With Son Lux For Rare Birthday Photo
+‘Teen Mom’ Kailyn Lowry Wows In Skin-Tight Black Top With Son Lux For Rare Birthday Photo

 Kailyn’s story today showed her in selfie mode with the birthday boy.
 The cute update was notable for the mother-and-son bonding on display, but it was likewise reminding fans that Kailyn looks great in just about anything.

 Kailyn appeared photographed from the chest up, although the camera had taken in enough of her outfit to remind her followers of her style.
-The mother-of-three was rocking a skintight black top that was low-cut enough to showcase her sexy cleavage, although the look wasn’t provocative, as she paired the top with a jacket in camouflage green.
+The mother-of-three was rocking a skin-tight black top that was low-cut enough to showcase her sexy cleavage, although the look wasn’t provocative, as she paired the top with a jacket in camouflage green.

 Today’s Instagram story may have showcased a mother-and-son duo, but Kailyn’s recent social media has shown fans that the weekend birthday party was quite the group gathering.
 Friends of the star seemed to have turned up, but one face has been making headlines.
 Lux’s father Chris Lopez was present, with Kailyn herself offering an exciting announcement via her caption — it sounded like Lux’s parents might be reunited in some way.